(a Highway Net with

 Background: GPUs were originally developed for the video game industry.
-But they can also be used to speed up artificial neural networks (NNs), as shown in 2004 .
+But they can also be used to speed up artificial neural networks (NNs), as shown in 2004 by Jung & Oh .
 Nevertheless, until 2010, many researchers thought that one cannot train deep NNs by plain backpropagation, the popular technique published by Linnainmaa in 1970 [5, 5a-c, 6].

 Why not?
 Because of the fundamental deep learning problem identified in 1991 by my very first student Sepp Hochreiter [2c]: In typical deep or recurrent networks, back-propagated error signals either grow or decay exponentially in the number of layers.

 That's why many scientists thought that NNs have to be pre-trained by unsupervised learning - something that I did first for general purpose deep recurrent NNs in 1991 (my first very deep learner) [2,2a], and that others did for less general feedforward NNs in 2006 [19a] (in 2008 also on GPU [1b]).

 In 2010, however, our team at IDSIA (Dan Ciresan et al [18a,18a+]) showed that GPUs can be used to train deep standard supervised NNs by plain backpropagation [5, 7], achieving a 50-fold speedup over CPUs, and breaking the long-standing famous MNIST [15c] benchmark record [18a], using pattern distortions [15d].
 This really was all about GPUs—no novel NN techniques were necessary, no unsupervised pre-training, only decades-old stuff.
 One of the reviewers called this a "wake-up call" to the machine learning community, which quickly adopted the method [18a+].
 Compare also Sec.
 19 of .

-In 2011, we extended [18b-d] this approach to convolutional NNs (CNNs) developed by Fukushima (1979), Waibel (1987), LeCun (1989), Weng (1993), and others (more on the history of CNNs in Sec.
+In 2011, we extended [18b-g] this approach to the convolutional NNs (CNNs) developed by Fukushima (1979), Waibel (1987), LeCun (1989), Weng (1993), and others (more on the history of CNNs in Sec.
 D & Sec.
 XVIII & Sec.
 XIV of [19a]).
 Our GPU-based deep DanNet [18b-g] was 60 times faster [18b] than CPU-based CNNs, and much faster and deeper than previous shallow GPU-CNNs [1b].
-It became the basis for a whole series of victories in computer vision contests (see Table 1), which attracted enormous interest from industry since 2011.
-Today, the world's most famous IT companies are heavily using this technique.
+It became the basis for a whole series of victories in computer vision contests (see Table 1).
+In 2011, this attracted enormous interest from industry.
+Today, the world's most famous IT companies are heavily using such techniques.